UPDATED INFORMATION: March 2022

 Look at the caption I put on Instagram with my video:

-My caption contains many hashtags which will enable like-minded Instagrammers to find my video.
+My caption contains many hashtags that will enable like-minded Instagrammers to find my video.
 If they copy the link in my caption and paste it in their browser URL, they can go to my blog post, and I will receive traffic.

 Many bloggers give Instagrammers a different Call to Action.
 They tell them to go to their profile where they will find a live link to their site and click it.